 Acquisition expenses.
 We incur expenses for professional services rendered in connection with business combinations, which are included as a component of selling, general, and administrative expenses in the Company's condensed consolidated statements of income.
 Acquisition expenses are recorded in the periods in which the costs are incurred, and the services are received.
-We exclude
+We exclude acquisition expenses when we evaluate our core operating performance and to facilitate comparison of period-to-period operating performance.

 Amortization of purchased intangibles.
 Amortization expense of purchased intangibles varies in amount and frequency and is significantly impacted by the timing and size of our acquisitions.
-Management finds it useful to exclude these charges from our operating expenses to assist in the review of a measure that more closely corresponds to cash operating income generated from our business.
+Due to amortization expense being non-cash in nature, management finds it useful to exclude these charges from our operating expenses to assist in the review of a measure that more closely corresponds to cash operating income generated from our business.
 Amortization of purchased intangible assets will recur in future periods.
 For additional information about the amortization of our purchased intangibles.
-(See Note 9 to the Company's condensed consolidated financial statements.)
+See Note 9 to the Company's condensed consolidated financial statements.

 Depreciation expense.
 Depreciation expense is calculated using a straight-line method based on the estimated useful lives of the related assets, ranging from three years to twenty-five years.
 Due to depreciation expense being non-cash in nature, management finds it useful to exclude these charges from our operating expenses to assist in the review of a measure that more closely corresponds to cash operating income generated from our business.
-(See Note 8 to the Company's condensed consolidated financial statements.)
+See Note 8 to the Company's condensed consolidated financial statements.

-Earnings before interest, taxes, depreciation, and amortization
+Earnings Before Interest, Taxes, Depreciation, and Amortization